 For intrinsic evaluation, instead of retrieving uses, golden uses may be taken, i.e., the uses which were shown to the annotators during dataset construction.
 This eliminates possible disagreements due to some rare senses of the target word sampled during the dataset annotation procedure but not sampled by the model during evaluation, or vice versa.

 \paragraph{Build contextualized embeddings} (uses → embeddings).
 We employ BERT or XLM-R masked language \textit{model} to obtain the contextualized representations of the given target word in the given text fragment \citep{devlin-etal-2019-bert,conneau2019unsupervised}.\footnote{In principle, the benchmark supports all model checkpoints from huggingface.} The simplest and most popular option is taking the outputs of the last Transformer layer (before the MLM head) on the positions of the target word and average those outputs (mean pooling).
 We can apply other \textit{subword poolings}, max pooling or first pooling (take the outputs from the first subword).
 A more general implementation combines the outputs from several \textit{layers}.
-Again, the simplest option is just averaging them.
-The experiments with BERT without fine-tuning presented in~\citep{devlin-etal-2019-bert} for the NER task suggest that it may be better to concatenate the outputs of the last four layers instead of averaging them.
+Again, the simplest option is just averaging them.\footnote{Check \citet{vulic-etal-2020-probing} for a detailed study on averaging layers for lexical tasks.} However, the experiments with BERT without fine-tuning presented in~\citet{devlin-etal-2019-bert} for the NER task suggest that it may be better to concatenate the outputs of the last four layers instead of averaging them.
 Thus, the \textit{layer aggregation function} is a hyperparameter and we select its value among averaging and concatenation.
 Additionally, the benchmark supports XL-LEXEME, a WiC-fine-tuned version of XLM-R \citep{Cassotti2023Xllexeme} and the similar XL-DURel which is instead fine-tuned for ordinal WiC \citep{Yadav2025xldurel}.

 \paragraph{Generate pairs} (uses → pairs of uses).
 Pairs of uses of the specified \textit{type} are generated.
 For the COMPARE type, each pair contains a use from the old corpus and a use from the new corpus.
-This type is ideal for the COMPARE task in which one needs to estimate the average similarity between old and new examples.
+This type is ideal for the COMPARE task in which one needs to estimate the average proximity between old and new usages.
 If type is ALL, then all possible pairs are generated.
 This is useful to provide more information for the following clustering step.

-For intrinsic evaluation, the golden pairs, i.e., those pairs that were annotated by humans during the dataset construction process, may be directly fed to the following components.